“Intuition isn’t here for us to create a beautiful outcome, it’s here for us to create a beautiful journey.” Lauren

 There’s something in me that will never give up.
-I will continue to make art whether I like it, whether you like it, whether I feel like making it or not.
+I will continue to make art whether I like it that day, whether you like it, whether I feel like making it or not.
 I will create.
 It’s what I do.
 It’s what gives me purpose and connection to a deeper self.
 I get the feels.
 Whether I look at something and think it’s shit or wonderful, I feel like there’s been magic that went through me.
-I create from or for my soul.
+I create from and for my soul.
 The depths of my being.
 And it is my teacher.

 Of course, it’s not always so dramatic in practice.
 There’s typical ordinary days that I may be playing and splashing and mixing paint; but when it flows, it’s indescribable.
 When it flows, when I see the ones that give me the ‘my breath just caught’ feeling, it’s then that I know I was touched by the whisper of the Divine.
 I couldn’t express these things by myself.
 They feel so utterly connected and magical, I know there was divine presence there and it was a blessing.
 That’s why I believe in showing up, whether I feel like it or not.
 I work through the shit instead of letting the shit get me down.
 Though sometimes it does get me down, I’m human, but I get back up and keep creating; …tho let me tell you that sometimes…there’s a lot of shit!!!

-And other times it’d be the most beautiful thing I’d ever seen.
-Then other times that shit one, after a few more layers it’d turn into the most beautiful thing I’d ever seen.
-Last but not least, sometimes it’d keep being shit and would have to be scrapped, because some things in life aren’t meant for us to finish or continuing on with.
+And other times it’d be the most beautiful thing I’d ever seen and I’d sit back in awe because I couldn’t’ have created that on my own with just my mind.
+I never could have ‘thought’ of that.
+Other times that shit one, after a few more layers it’d turn into the most beautiful thing I’d ever seen also; and sometimes it’d keep being shit and would have to be scrapped, because some things in life aren’t meant for us to finish or continuing on with.
 I’ve been learning the impersonal lesson of the universe and our intuition.
-Following our intuition or the divine guidance doesn’t always lead to the outcome we thought up.
+Following our intuition or divine guidance doesn’t always lead to the outcome we thought up.
 Sometimes it leads to shit or what we ‘perceive’ as shit.
 But that’s just it, it’s all a perception.
 In divine language what happened was a necessary step.
 A blessing.
 It’s up to us to find the beauty or find the acceptance in each layer and keep moving on.
 Intuition isn’t here for us to create a beautiful outcome, it’s here for us to create a beautiful journey.

 Usually that’s where I stall, get stuck, procrastinate because I’m too locked in on the personal questions of, but what’s gonna happen, is it going to be the wrong choice, I can’t go back if I do it, I might ruin it etc.?
 And then I’m left with a painting or a life with hardly any layers.
 Stuck with unanswerable questions in my mind and fear in my body.
 Knowing the shit layers are just as important as the beautiful layers, knowing but being too scared to make shit; because shit doesn’t feel good.
 So instead of learning how to deal with feeling shit, I’d avoid it.
-And my paintings didn’t have life.
+And my paintings and my life, weren’t fully alive!

 I feel that paintings are born, and they die.
 A painting dies when it stops being worked on.
-Its life has come to a halt and it is stuck as it is; beautiful, unfinished, ugly.
+Its life has come to a halt and it is stuck as it is; beautiful or unfinished or ugly.
 The same is true for us.
 We aren’t fully alive if we stop working on ourselves.
 We are hiding.
 Avoiding.
 Scared to make shit.
 We are all on a journey and there’s gonna be some shit.
 We cannot control how we are painted.
 We try but, it’s impossible to control the layers that are added to our life.
 We can control connecting with the Divine that’s painting us and try to flow with what needs to be born in each moment as it comes.
-Do we need more understanding, compassion, truth, strength to get through or blend together the layer that was added to our life in this moment?
+Do we need more understanding, compassion, truth, strength to be able to blend the layer that was added to our life with previous layers?
+Do we need help with surrendering and letting go of the past because this new layer covers up an old layer that is no longer needed?
 These graces are like our painting tools, there for us to utilize whenever we need them.

 In knowing life circumstances are impersonal, it’s sometimes gonna look and feel like shit and other times it’s going to look and feel beautiful, we can try to go with that flow and know they are both a necessary part of the whole.
 We create a personal intimate connection to our life flow by connecting with the divine and allowing these necessary layers to flow in and out.
 We can show gratitude for them and not be attached to them.
 As this is the nature of the journey.